 Whatever the particulars of your situation, consider all the factors at play.
 Use a car refinancing calculator to see what you might save.
 Also, don’t forget to look for other ways to save by checking for lower auto insurance rates.

+APR = Annual Percentage Rate.
 Used Auto Loan is subject to approval.
-APR = Annual Percentage Rate.
-Vehicles may not be older than 10 years or have mileage in excess of 150,000 at time of loan origination.
-Loan terms up to 72 months are available for used vehicles 5 years of age or less with mileage less than 100,000.
-Loan terms are limited to a maximum of 48 months for vehicle models between 6 and 10 years old, or with mileage that exceeds 100,000 up to maximum of 150,000.
-LGFCU will finance 100% of the NADA value, plus an additional 10% to cover purchase-related expenses such as tax, tags and extended warranties.
+Rates and credit limit are evaluated based on credit history.
+For used vehicles up to 10 years old, mileage may not exceed 150,000 at time of loan origination.
+LGFCU will finance 100% of the J.D.
+Power retail value, plus an additional 20% to cover purchaserelated expenses such as tax, tags and extended warranties.
 Cash-out is not permitted on purchase transactions and cash-out refinance transactions are limited to a maximum Loan to Value of 100%.
 Lending is limited to residents of NC, SC, GA, TN and VA.
 No pre-payment penalties.
 Vehicles with branded (flooded, salvaged or reconstructed) titles or motorcycles, boats, RVs and commercial vehicles are not acceptable collateral.
 Product availability and current rates may be changed at any time at the discretion of the Board of Directors.
 Borrower must maintain collision and comprehensive insurance protection with a maximum deductible of $1,000 for the life of the loan.
 Must be age 18 or older to qualify for lending services.

 TruStage® Auto Insurance program is offered by TruStage Insurance Agency LLC and issued by leading insurance companies.
 Discounts are not available in all states and discounts vary by state.
 The insurance offered is not a deposit and is not federally insured.
 This coverage is not sold or guaranteed by your Credit Union.